 Our congregation is a diverse, open and welcoming community of Christians who gather throughout the week in a wide variety of small groups.
 Explore the many options to find a group that fits your interests.
-Contact Pastor Kathryn Kuhn, Pastor for Congregational Life and Missions, or Colleen Berry, Director for Christian Education, with questions.
+Contact Pastor Kathryn Kuhn, Pastor for Congregational Life and Missions, with questions.

 Support & Care